 That wording can actually be found in Arkansas Code.
 It is Title 1, Chapter 4, Section 105, Pronunciation of state name.
 We're one of the few states to actually have a law about our pronunciation.

 Which brings up the next point.
-There's been a rumor on the Internet since there was an Internet that it's illegal to mispronounce the name of Arkansas and you can face steep fines (some even say jail time).
-Since the General Assembly had to meet to figure it out, I think it might be cruel to jail poor foreigners who visit Kansas and then come here.
+There's an old rumor online that it's illegal to mispronounce the name of Arkansas and you can face steep fines (some even say jail time).
+Since the General Assembly had to meet to figure it out, it might be cruel to jail poor foreigners who visit Kansas and then come here.
 Searching the code, there is no evidence that it is illegal to mispronounce the name.
-However, I think the rumor comes from the fact that we have a "pronunciation" section in our code, and the wording: "the sounding of the terminal s" is an innovation to be discouraged."
+However, the rumor comes from the fact that we have a "pronunciation" section in our code, and the wording: "the sounding of the terminal s" is an innovation to be discouraged."

 It's discouraged, but you're probably not going to go to jail for it.
 We might laugh at you a little.